TheochemUI/eOn/_sources/user_guide/communicator.md

 A MPI aware client must be compiled, which will be named ``eonclientmpi`` instead of ``eonclient``.
 It can only be used to run MPI jobs.

-To run EON with MPI, two environment variables must be set.
-The variable `EON_NUMBER_OF_CLIENTS` determines how many of the ranks should become clients and `EON_SERVER_PATH` is the path to the server Python script.
+To run eOn with MPI, two environment variables must be set.
+The variable `eOn_NUMBER_OF_CLIENTS` determines how many of the ranks should become clients and `eOn_SERVER_PATH` is the path to the server Python script.
 In MPI mode the clients need to be started instead of the server and one of them will become the server process.
 Currently only AKMC is supported.
 Below is an example of running using